-

 How can instructors qualify for the program?

-To qualify for the Instructor Partner Program, instructors must meet the following requirements:
+To qualify for the Instructor Partner Program, instructors must meet the following minimum requirements:

 - High course rating: Maintain an average instructor rating of 4.4+ or higher (to be reviewed every 6 months)